Dzambo Dzambidze: Biography

 In the mid-1990s, Dzambo Dzambidze supported Aslan Usoyan in the struggle for influence.
 His group also became one of Aslan Usoyan's clans and was in conflict with the rival Kutaisi organized crime group, led by Tariel Oniani.
 At the same time, the Rustavi organized crime group became part of the Tbilisi organized crime group, which was Aslan Usoyan's main force in the Caucasus.
 At that time, shootouts began between members of the Tbilisi and Kutaisi groups and a struggle for profitable points and markets.
 Members of the Tbilisi organized crime group operated in Moscow, while members of the Rustavi organized crime group operated in Georgia.
 In 1995, Jumbo organized the murder of David "Pedro" Gondia, the owner of a construction company that was a competitor of Dzambo Dzambibze's company.
 Gondia was also linked to crime and refused to pay "tribute" for his work in Tbilisi.
+Pedro was under the protection of the Mengrelian criminal group and gave them a portion of his profits.
+After receiving threats from Jumbo, he asked the group for protection.
 Gondia was shot dead by a man from a jeep, which was accompanied by two more cars, in the city center in front of dozens of witnesses.
 The suspect in the execution of the murder was Datiko Tomanidze (the killer, one of the Young Jumbo gang), but soon all suspicions were lifted.
 The police, who were actually under the control of criminal structures, did not take serious action.
+A year after the murder of David Gondia, on August 11, 1996, the leader of the Mengrelian group that protected him, Shakro ″Old Shakro″ Kakachia, was killed.